menzenski/idrh-static-site-workshop/_posts/2016-02-11-editing-the-config-file.md

 ---
 # The Jekyll config.yml file

-* The \_config file is used for settings that apply to your whole site and rarely need to be changed.
+* The `_config.yml` file is used for settings that apply to your whole site and rarely need to be changed.

 * This includes title of the site, description, as well as [many advanced settings](https://jekyllrb.com/docs/configuration/) about how Jekyll interprets the markdown files, creates URLs, etc.

-* \_config.yml uses the Yaml format.
+* `_config.yml` uses the Yaml format.

 <div style="background-color:lightblue;">
 <p><strong>Activity</strong><br/>